HashNuke/hound/README.md

 end
 ```

-If you don't prefer using the `hound_session` macro, you can then manually use `Hound.start_session` and `Hound.end_session` in the setup and teardown blocks of your tests.
+If you prefer to manually start and end sessions, use `Hound.start_session` and `Hound.end_session` in the setup and teardown blocks of your tests.

 ### Multiple browser support